technofocus-pte/secprodfndtndepth/Labs/Lab 04/Lab 4 - Creating and Managing DLP Policies.md

-# Lab 7 – Creating and Managing DLP Policies
+# Lab 4 – Protecting your data with DLP Policies

 ## Objective: